ScottArbeit/Grace/docs/The potential for misusing Grace.md

 # The potential for misusing Grace

-Something I've thought about since the beginning of designing Grace is: how do we prevent ignorant and/or malicious management from using eventing data from Grace in the wrong way?
+Something I've thought about since the beginning of designing Grace is: how do we prevent ignorant and/or malicious management from using event data from Grace in the wrong way?

+So, to start, and just to be clear:

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)